| Evaluation Criteria|

 | Additional note on FYP campaigns: |

-| IIn meetings conducted in recent academic years, FYP supervisors and faculty administrators endorsed the |
+| In meetings conducted in recent academic years, FYP supervisors and faculty administrators endorsed the following: |

-& Atkin, 2013, emphasis added).
-FYP campaigns need not be for social cause, but have traditionally had a non-profit orientation.
+- FYP campaigns need not be for social cause, but have traditionally had a non-profit orientation.
 Campaigns have not

 been commercial, but sometimes have commercial organisations as clients.
 For example, promoting the launch of a

 brand of shoes has been outside of the scope of the WKWSCI FYP campaign, but a campaign to help kids find shoes

 that fit, with particular brand as a client, is within the scope.
 Exceptions require discussion with the FYP supervisor and

 administrators of the undergraduate programme.

-2. Theoretical perspectives guide campaign strategies.
+- Theoretical perspectives guide campaign strategies.

 media reach, but for choices that are appropriate to meet the campaign objectives.

-4.There can be trade-offs between the scope of the project and the depth.
-If scope is small (e.g., a project
+- There can be trade-offs between the scope of the project and the depth.
+If scope is small (e.g., a project targets one

-met, or experimentation with multiple strategies).
+experimentation with multiple strategies).